-Struggling with what to wear in the snow?
+No one would blame you for panicking about what to wear in the snow?
 One of the most highly anticipated weather events of the year, putting together a stylish cold-weather outfit can be quite a challenge.
-Layers are key, but putting the right pieces together can be the difference between a style win and a fashion faux pas.
+Layers are key, as you're likely to step between temperatures during the day, but you'll want to be warm without feeling too weighed down.

-When it comes to what to wear in the snow, the first thing to consider is the level of snow.
+When it comes to what to wear in the snow, this should be an integral part of your capsule wardrobe for the cooler months.
+The first thing to consider is the level of snow.
 This is particularly important when thinking about what shoes to wear in the snow, as the level of leg coverage and grip you may need might differ.
-You also need to consider your activity for the day, as your outfit for heading out to enjoy the snow - a frosty walk or snowman building in the garden, will differ from heading to work.
+Often a pair of the best snow boots is the obvious answer, and even if you live somewhere where you don't get tones of snow, they're still a useful wardrobe addition, as they often have great warming properties too.
+Consider your activity for the day too, a frosty walk or snowman building in the garden, will require a different outfit to the office.

-Although the best winter coats are a must in this weather, don't forget to consider your base layers, as these will be your first defense when it comes to trapping in heat and keeping you as toasty as you can be.
-Other layers such as the best winter hats, gloves and a cozy scarf are good outer additions and make being out in the white stuff more enjoyable.
+One of the best winter coats is an obvious choice when deciding what to wear in the snow, but don't forget the importance of base layers, as these act as your first line of defence in trapping in heat.
+The best thermals can often be worn underneath other clothing - which is particularly handy if you're heading to the office.
+Other layers such as the best winter hats, gloves and a cosy scarf are good outer additions and make being out in the white stuff more enjoyable.

 What to wear in the snow: Cold weather outfit ideas, and key pieces to shop - selected by a fashion editor